kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 curl -k https://34.117.34.186/get -H "Host: my-gloo-edge.com"
 ```

-You should be able to reach the application.
+The application should be accessible through the Load Balancer.

 ### HTTPS Load Balancer